openSUSE/hpc/Documentation/HPC-Packaging.md

     latest version of a package default (by setting a link in the module files).
     If the package which provides the module file linked to is uninstalled, this link should be removed.
-This can be accomplised by creating a `%postun` script for this package containing the macro:
+This can be accomplished by creating a `%postun` script for this package containing the macro:
     `%hpc_module_delete_if_default`.